MatthewYong/big_brains/README.md

 #### Step 3: Loading Fixtures
-1. In the terminal window of your IDE type in: **python3 manage.py load fixtures**
+1. In the terminal window of your IDE type in: **./manage.py loaddata <file>.json**.
-2. In the terminal window of your IDE type in: **python3 manage.py migrate**
+2. Make sure to that load the fixtures in the following order:
+    - Categories
+    - Toys
+    - Blogs

 #### Step 4: Create Superuser
 1. In the terminal window of your IDE type in: **python3 manage.py createsuperuser**